Reflective Statement Examples (How to Write) – Word, PDF

 As reflective statements find a good resting spot in Advanced English for year 11 and year 12 students, the need for perfecting reflection statements increases as the day goes by.

-As you advance higher in high school, the niggling feeling about writing new kinds of content, reflective statements inclusive, no doubt, sets in.
-This article will guide you through the accurate steps to write a better reflective statement.
-With consistent practice, writing content like this can become like a piece of cake in no time.
+As you advance higher in high school, the niggling feeling about writing new kinds of content sets in.
+This article will guide you through the accurate steps to writing a better reflective statement.
+With consistent practice, writing content like this can become a piece of cake in no time.

 What is It?

-Students write a reflective statement to discuss processes involved to achieve a task.
+Students write a reflective statement to discuss the processes involved in achieving a task.
 This implies that it goes hand in hand with assessment tasks given by their teachers.
-The students involved can explain their decisions or performances in a task.
-In this statement, you are required to do a summary of the processes you employed to complete an assessment.
+The students involved can explain their decisions or performances on a task.
+In this statement, you are required to provide a summary of the processes you employed to complete an assessment.
 You concisely discuss what you did, your performance on the task, and what you can do better.
-It requires self-reflection of your decisions in a task.
+It requires self-reflection on your decisions on a task.

 Purpose of a Reflective Statement

-However, writing this statement should never be written to argue in mind.
+However, writing this statement should never be done with an argument in mind.
 Though some arguments may be present in writing, your teachers will look for thoughtful comments and personal observations about you.
-Therefore, you should feel free but not argue in your written statement.
+Therefore, you should feel free to not argue with your written statement.

 Criteria of an Effective Reflective Statement

-Though no other person should have total control of someone’s self-reflections and thoughts, reflective statements have to be written in a certain way for you to score high with your markers.
-With this, a good statement should include new and reflective thoughts on your task after you have actively done some self-reflection.
+Though no other person should have total control over someone’s self-reflections and thoughts, reflective statements have to be written in a certain way for you to score high with your markers.
+With this, it should include new and reflective thoughts on your task after you have actively done some self-reflection.
 You have to be extremely mindful and be influenced more by personal opinions, existing ideas, and knowledge of the task.
 Nevertheless, essential facts and knowledge should not be altered or skewed to prove a point, even with your personal opinions.

-Your thoughts should be well organized, written for any audience to read and comprehend with ease.
-To add, you should be straight to the point on discussing a personal experience relating to the topic or task addressed.
-Finally, while writing this statement, you must show a reasonable degree and expression of clarity of your thought processes on paper.
+Your thoughts should be well organized and written for any audience to read and comprehend with ease.
+To add to that, you should be straight to the point when discussing a personal experience relating to the topic or task addressed.
+Finally, while writing this statement, you must show a reasonable degree and expression of clarity in your thought processes on paper.

-Meeting these criteria while reflecting will streamline your thoughts to give more accurate explanations when you write the statement.
+Meeting these criteria while reflecting will streamline your thoughts and give more accurate explanations when you write the statement.

 Assessment Tasks and Their Requirements

-Some of the most common tasks with their requirements include:
+Some of the most common tasks and their requirements include:

 Imaginative recreation